Skip to main content

 Common Questions

-What if I was injured on an RTD bus?
+What if I was injured on an RTD bus in Denver?

-Can I sue if my child was hurt in a school bus accident?
+Can my child bring a claim after a school bus accident?

-What if I was hurt when the bus stopped suddenly?
+What if I fell because the bus stopped suddenly?

-How long do I have to file a bus accident claim?
+How long do I have to file a bus accident claim in Colorado?

 Attorneys Available Now